Bllare/blare-bomber/README.md

 1. Enter your test target (authorized use only)
 2. Configure send delay
-4. Click on start thro UI
+4. Click Start through the UI

 ---